 “Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity.”John F. Kennedy

-Here are my top five pieces of advice when someone asks for a dose of fitness motivation:
+Here are my top eleven pieces of advice when someone asks for a dose of fitness motivation:

 Visualization has been used by experts in different fields for decades, and it’s an excellent way to prepare your body both physically and psychologically for the workout session that’s waiting for you.
 It’s pretty simple.
 Just close your eyes, and imagine what it would be like to achieve your goal or finish your training session.
 Imagine the satisfaction that you’re going to get, and your body will beg you to start touching the iron.